Rapport: what it is and how to use it in everyday life

 Be transparent:

 Share information transparently when appropriate.
-This helps build trust and avoids misunderstandings.
+Build trust upfront and avoid misunderstandings.

 Create a positive environment:

 Maintain a positive attitude and promote a healthy work environment.
-This will positively influence the morale and productivity of the entire team.
+Above all, positively influence the morale and productivity of your entire team.

 In personal relationships, the rapport is the foundation for strong, healthy connections.
 Here are some tips for applying it in your everyday life: